 The first stage was designated S-IC.
-It was designed to lift the entire rocket to an altitude of 220,000 feet (67,056 meters) and accelerate to a speed of more than 5,100 miles per hour (8,280 kilometers per hour).
+It was designed to lift the entire rocket to an altitude of 220,000 feet (67,056 meters) and accelerate to a speed of more than 5,100 miles per hour (8,200 kilometers per hour).
 The S-IC stage was built by Boeing at the Michoud Assembly Facility, New Orleans, Louisiana.
-It was 138 feet (42.062 meters) tall and had an empty weight of 290,000 pounds (131,542 kilograms).
+It was 138 feet (42.062 meters) tall and 33 feet (10.058 meters) in diameter.
+Its empty weight was 290,000 pounds (131,542 kilograms).
 Fully fueled with 203,400 gallons (770,000 liters) of RP-1 and 318,065 gallons (1,204,000 liters) of liquid oxygen, the stage weighed 5,100,000 pounds (2,131,322 kilograms).
-It was propelled by five Rocketdyne F-1 engines, producing 1,522,000 pounds of thrust, each, for a total of 7,610,000 pounds of thrust at Sea Level.
-These engines were ignited seven seconds prior to lift off and the outer four burned for 168 seconds.
-The center engine was shut down after 142 seconds to reduce the rate of acceleration.
-The F-1 engines were built by the Rocketdyne Division of North American Aviation at Canoga Park, California.

 The S-II second stage was built by North American Aviation at Seal Beach, California.
 It was 81 feet, 7 inches (24.87 meters) tall and had the same diameter as the first stage.
 The second stage weighed 80,000 pounds (36,000 kilograms) empty and 1,060,000 pounds loaded.
 The propellant for the S-II was liquid hydrogen and liquid oxygen.
 The stage was powered by five Rocketdyne J-2 engines, also built at Canoga Park.
 Each engine produced 232,250 pounds of thrust, and combined, 1,161,250 pounds of thrust.